-My Talent Development Resources series of sites, and main book featured on this site, include many examples of multitalented actors, musicians, painters and other creative people.
-[See site list.]
+My Talent Development Resources and Creative Mind series of sites, plus my main book featured on this site, include many examples of multitalented actors, musicians, painters and other creative people.

 (Also see excerpts from the book on this site.)